Dance is the word.

 Words are wonderful.
 Put them together in a certain way and the end result can have the power to express all manner of emotions.
 The careful ordering of words is much like the combinations of steps in dance.
 A witty wordsmith can elicit a response through the mastery of language, just as a clever choreographer merges movements in a unique and meaningful way.

-English National Ballet perform extensively – both on tour and in London – and I have had the opportunity to review productions (including The Sleeping Beauty, the world premiere of Le Corsaire and Nutcracker) and interview English National Ballet dancers (such as Tamara Rojo and Daria Klimentová.
+English National Ballet perform extensively, both on tour and in London.
+I’ve had the opportunity to review productions (including The Sleeping Beauty, the world premiere of Le Corsaire and Christmas favourite, Nutcracker) and interview dancers (such as Tamara Rojo and Daria Klimentová).

-A press invite to English National Ballet’s Emerging Dancer (an annual competition held to recognise and nurture young talent within the Company – scheduled to take place at Lyceum Theatre, London, on Monday 19th May) arrived in my inbox the other day.
-This was swiftly followed by an offer to attend English National Ballet’s series of Dance is the Word dance writers’ events.
+A press invite to English National Ballet’s Emerging Dancer (an annual competition held to recognise and nurture young talent within the Company, scheduled to take place at Lyceum Theatre, London, on Monday 19th May) arrived in my inbox the other day.
+This was swiftly followed by an offer to attend English National Ballet’s series of Dance is the Word events for dance writers.
 A couple of confirmation emails later and Saturday (10th May) saw me pirouetting into the capital for the first writers’ session.
 Selected dance writers, journalists and bloggers were invited to Westminster Reference Library by English National Ballet to discuss our experiences of writing about dance, consider best practice and share ideas.

 World-renowned dance journalist Donald Hutera led the discussion.